Ciela-Institute/caustics/paper.md

 Here we briefly discuss the user experience, via our three levels of interface.
 The simplest interface is through configuration files.
 A configuration file is a `.yaml` file which specifies the qualities of a gravitational lensing simulator.
-Thus one may specify that a S\'ersic will be lensed with an SIE model and an external shear to produce an image of a given size, including PSF convolution and gaussian quadrature sub-pixel integration.
-The user may then load such a simulator in a single line of Python and carry on using that simulator as a pure function `f(x)` which takes in parameters such as the sersic index, position, SIE einstein radius, etc. and returns an image.
+Thus one may specify that a Sérsic will be lensed with an SIE model and an external shear to produce an image of a given size, including PSF convolution and gaussian quadrature sub-pixel integration.
+The user may then load such a simulator in a single line of Python and carry on using that simulator as a pure function `f(x)` which takes in parameters such as the Sérsic index, position, SIE einstein radius, etc. and returns an image.
 This interface is straightforward for new users and for simplifying the passing of codes between users.